d2si-oss/d2si-oss.github.io/_posts/2017-04-25-deep-dive-into-docker-overlay-networks-part-1.md

 outputs).

 ### Creating an Overlay
-We can now create an Overlay network between our two Docker nodes:
+We can now create an overlay network between our two Docker nodes:

 ```
 docker0:~$ docker network create --driver overlay --subnet 192.168.0.0/24 demonet